rogerhu/compsci_guides/Word-Ladder.md

 1) Create a set of all words in wordList, including endWord.
 2) Create a set of visited nodes
 3) Start BFS from beginWord, setting current word
-       a) If current word is equal to endWord, return number of steps
+      - If current word is equal to endWord, return number of steps
-       b) For each index of current word and each letter not equal to current word at index
+      - For each index of current word and each letter not equal to current word at index
           i)   Create candidate word equal to currentWord ii)  Change candidate word at current index to new letter iii) If it exists and not visited, traverse